How to Interview When You Already Have a Job

 Treat the first in-person meeting as a chance to validate chemistry and culture fit.
 Bring a concise one-page summary of your career highlights as a leave-behind if appropriate—this demonstrates preparation and helps interviewers remember you.

-Panel and final interviews
+Panel and Final Interviews

 Preparation here is about depth.
 Anticipate scenario-based questions, leadership examples, and technical competencies.
 Prepare a short set of questions for each interviewer that reflects research and curiosity—not generic prompts.